k2view-academy/K2View-Academy/articles/15_web_services/09_swagger.md

 # Swagger

-Swagger is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful web services.
+Swagger is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful Web Services.

 K2View Fabric Studio supports invocation and testing of Web Services using Swagger that is aligned with the OpenAPI Specification (OAS) version 3.